mpdf/mpdf.github.io/real-life-examples/a5-booklet.md

 modification_time: 2015-08-05T12:00:26+00:00
 ---

-<p>This script was written to create a new PDF file based on a pre-existing PDF document, converting an A4 document into an A5 booklet ready for duplex printing.
-Page order is adjusted, and page orientation is rotated so that it prints a landscape booklet.</p>
+This script was written to create a new PDF file based on a pre-existing PDF document, converting an A4 document into an A5 booklet ready for duplex printing.
+Page order is adjusted, and page orientation is rotated so that it prints a landscape booklet.

 {% highlight php %}
 <?php